Roulette Outside Bets

 High or Low Bets

-Player wagers £1 on a high or low bet that covers the Low numbers (1 to 18).
-If the ball lands on one of the Low numbers they will collect a total of £2.
+Player wagers £1 on a High or Low bet that covers the Low numbers (1 to 18).
+If the ball lands on one of the Low numbers, they will collect a total of £2.

 Column Bets

-Player wagers £1 on a column bet that covers the 1st vertical line.
-If the ball lands on one of the 1st Column numbers they will collect a total of £3.
+Player wagers £1 on a Column bet that covers the 1st vertical line.
+If the ball lands on one of the 1st Column numbers, they will collect a total of £3.

 Dozen Bets

 Dozen bets are placed to the left of the numbered field on the layout, in three boxes which are marked with 1st Dozen, 2nd Dozen and 3rd Dozen.
 The 1st Dozen covers numbers 1 through 12, the 2nd Dozen covers numbers 13 through 24 and the 3rd Dozen covers numbers 25 through 36.
-When a player places their chip in one of the three boxes, they cover all numbers in the dozen.
+When a player places their chip in one of the three boxes, they cover all numbers in that dozen.
 Winning Dozen bets pay out 2 to 1.

 Player wagers £1 on a Dozen bet that covers the 1st Dozen (1 to 12).
-If the ball lands on one of the 1st Dozen numbers they will collect a total of £3.
+If the ball lands on one of the 1st Dozen numbers, they will collect a total of £3.

 A Few Additional Notes on Outside Bets